A Goldador is what you get when you crossbreed two of the most popular breeds of dogs in the United States, the Golden, and Labrador Retrievers.

 Body Type and Physique

 A Goldador highly resembles both of its parents in terms of physique and body type.
-They have a well-proportioned body shape and muscular frame that has allowed its ancestors to chase after prey during hunting with the outstanding agility they’re known for.
+They have a well-proportioned body shape and muscular frame that allows their ancestors to chase after prey using their outstanding agility.

 Similarly, a Goldador possesses an identical square-shaped head, floppy ears, and a long tail as both Retriever parents.